VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

   see [replication and data safety docs](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#replication-and-data-safety) for details.

+- Time series sharding.
+Received time series [are consistently sharded](https://docs.victoriametrics.com/vmalert.html#rules-backfilling) by `vminsert` between configured `vmstorage` nodes.
+As a sharding key `vminsert` is using time series name and labels, respecting their order.
+If the order of labels in time series is constantly changing, this could cause wrong sharding calculation and result in un-even and sub-optimal time series distribution across available vmstorages.
+It is expected that metrics pushing client is responsible for consistent labels order (like `Prometheus` or `vmagent` during scraping).
+  If this can't be guaranteed, set `-sortLabels=true` cmd-line flag to `vminsert`.
+Please note, sorting may increase CPU usage for `vminsert`.

 The obvious solution against VictoriaMetrics cluster instability is to make sure cluster components have enough free resources for graceful processing of the increased workload.
 See [capacity planning docs](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#capacity-planning)